wangyibin/CPhasing/README.md

 ## FAQ
 ### The results of first round partition is unsatisfactory.
-In our two-round partition algorithm, the first round partition depends on the h-trans errors between homologous chromosomes; if you input a contig assembly with low level switch errors or input a high accuracy pore-c data, the h-trans will be enough to cluster all contigs to correct homologous groups, resulting in unsatisfactory results.
+In our two-round partition algorithm, the first round partition depends on the h-trans errors between homologous chromosomes; if you input a contig assembly with low level switch errors or input a high accuracy pore-c data, the h-trans will be not enough to cluster all contigs to correct homologous groups, resulting in unsatisfactory results.
 You can set the `-q1 0` for `hyperpartition` to increase the rate of h-trans errors.
 However, this parameter may raise error of `out of memory` when you input huge pore-c data in porec table or hic contacts in pairs file.

 ### How to set the `-n` parameter when assembling an aneuploid genome.
 The aneuploid genome, such as modern cultivated sugarcane, contains unequal homologous chromosomes.
 The `-n` parameter can be set to zero (`-n 10:0`) to automatically partition contigs into different chromosomes within a homologous chromosome.